Article I – NAME, IDENTITY, STRUCTURE

 Section 2.
 Membership Requirements.
 Membership in the LPHC is open to all registered Libertarian Party voters of Hillsborough County who have completed the membership application and acknowledged and sign bi-annually that they agree to the non-aggression principle hereinafter called the NAP.
 The LPHC may implement, by majority vote at convention or at a regular business meeting, an additional minimum annual contribution to the LPHC to establish membership, in accordance with law.

 Section 3.
 Membership Privileges.
 Members in good standing have the right to meaningfully participate in all meetings and conventions of the LPHC.
-Non-voting membership is open to other party and non-party affiliated registered voters residing at least part of the year in Hillsborough County .
+Non-voting membership is open to non-party affiliated registered voters residing at least part of the year in Hillsborough County .

 Section 4.
 Membership Suspension.
 The voting members at any LPHC Business Meeting or convention shall have the authority to suspend, terminate or refuse membership in the LPHC to any individual, who is otherwise a member of the LPF, by a three-fourths (¾) responding vote.
 In such event, the LPHC shall immediately notify the individual by certified mail of the suspension, termination or refusal, and the reasons for such, affording the individual the right to appeal to the LPHC at one of its next two Membership Meetings.
 The voting members of the LPHC may uphold the suspension, termination or refusal by majority vote at said appeal.
 Upon appeal or the expiration of the time allotted for appeal, the decision of the LPHC to suspend, terminate or refuse membership in the LPHC shall be final and binding for a period of one year, after which time the individual may reapply for membership in the LPHC by written request, subject to majority vote of the Membership.

 ARTICLE IV – OFFICERS